 Tom Moore is an award-winning writer in St. John’s, Newfoundland.
 His first novel, Good-Bye Momma (Breakwater) became a Canadian bestseller, and won a “Children’s Choice” award from the Children’s Book Centre in Toronto.
 It was translated into Danish (Monksgaard publishers) of Copenhagen in 1982 and into Romanian (Cite Libra publishers) in 1979.
 The CBC produced a radio play version, and The Canadian Book of Lists named it one of the best children’s books in Canada.

-In 1994 Angels Crying became Moore’s second national best seller, with a national reading tour sponsored by the Canada Council.
-It is the true story of his student, a sexual assault victim.
-It has become a case study for a number of university schools of social work, including Memorial University, Dalhousie University, College of the North Atlantic, and the University of Maine at Presque Isle.
-It was translated into Chinese by New Sprouts publishers of Taipei in 2002.
+In 1994 Angels Crying (self-published) became his second national bestseller, and was required reading at schools of Social Work, including Memorial University, Dalhousie University, College of the North Atlantic, and the University of Maine at Presque Isle.
+It was translated into Chinese (New Sprouts) in 2002.

-Several of his poems have been used as operatic song settings nationally and internationally: His poems Ancestors, Songs, and Caplin Scull were broadcast on CBC radio in 1992 by Lyn Channing of the Music Department University of Calgary; and his poem Songs was presented by Peter Mannion and the Galway University Choir in Ireland in 2006.
-His poem Ancestors was read at the welcoming ceremony for Her Majesty Queen Elizabeth II when she visited Newfoundland in 1998.
+His poems Ancestors, Songs, and Caplin Scull were broadcast as operatic song settings on CBC radio by Lynn Channing, Music Department University of Calgary, and Songs by Peter Mannion and the Galway University Choir in Ireland.
+In 1997 Ancestors was read for Her Majesty Queen Elizabeth II on her visit to Bonavista.